codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 Before setting up the integration, make sure that you:

 - Understand [how public apps work](/integrations/commerce/shopify/commerce-shopify#about-public-apps)
-- Build an app that meets the [Requirements for public apps](/integrations/commerce/shopify/commerce-shopify-requirements-public-apps)
+- Build an endpoint that can be used to identify a merchant on your system ([See here](/integrations/commerce/shopify/commerce-shopify-public-app-authentication))

 ## Create a Shopify public app